FLOSSBoxIN/FeedMe/doc/en/patches.md

   - Show 2 values of each feed:
     - Interest value `read + star * 2`: the higher the value, the more articles you see in this feed, the more interested you are.
     - Read percent `read / ( read + glance )`: the higher the percent, the more you are interested in this feed.
 The percent >= 90% will be displayed frist.
-  - Click feed to show all 5 value:
+  - Tap feed to show all 5 value:
     - fetch: synced articles.
     - filter: filtered articles.
     - glance: use `mark previous read` or `mark all read`.